Merge All Finder Windows into a Single Tabbed Window in Mac OS X

 - Press the [+] plus button to create a new shortcut

 - From “Application” select “Finder.app”, and set ‘Menu Title’ to “Merge All Windows”

 - Click into the “Keyboard Shortcut” box and hit your preferred keystroke (Command+Control+Shift+M is the sample given, but use whatever you want)

 - Exit System Preferences, and visit the Finder with multiple windows open to try out your new merge window keyboard shortcut

-Finder Tabs are easy to use and are just one of several very simple excellent features added to the Mac with OS X Mavericks.
+Finder Tabs are easy to use and are just one of several very simple excellent features added to the Mac with OS X Mavericks, available in all modern versions beyond as well.
 Get in the habit of using them in the Finder, you’ll be glad you did.